Summarizing Bayesian Nonparametric Mixture Posterior -- Sliced Optimal Transport Metrics for Gaussian Mixtures: Empirical Analysis

 \subsection{Old Faithful Geyser dataset}

 \partitle{Data and Inference.} The Old Faithful geyser dataset contains 272 data samples in 2 dimensions.
-We run 10000 blocked Gibbs sampler iterations (9000 burn-in iterations) with the following hyperparameters $\mu_0=(3,70),\Psi=diag((4,26)),\lambda=1,\nu=4,\alpha=1,K=100$. \partitle{Visualization.} Figure~\ref{fig:faithful} shows the data, along with the density estimate and estimated partition obtained under different loss functions using the two summarization approaches.
-We use the same visualization techniques for the density as described in Section~\ref{subsec:simluated_data}.
+We run 10000 blocked Gibbs sampler iterations (9000 burn-in iterations) with the following hyperparameters $\mu_0=(3,70),\Psi=diag((4,26)),\lambda=1,\nu=4,\alpha=1,K=100$. \partitle{Visualization.} Figure~\ref{fig:faithful} shows the data, along with the density estimate and estimated partition obtained under different loss functions using the two approaches.

-\partitle{Clustering performance.} Table~\ref{tab:clustering_oldf} reports the expected losses using Binder loss, VI, and omARI loss.
+Table~\ref{tab:clustering_oldf} reports the expected losses using Binder loss, VI, and omARI loss.
 We note a similar overall pattern as in the simulation: summarizing the random mixing measures yields comparable expected Binder loss and expected omARI loss compared to partition-focused approaches.
-In particular, summarizing the random mixing measures with SW, Mix-SW, and SMix-SW results in only about a \(3.38\%\) increase in expected Binder loss compared to the best expected Binder loss, and only about a \(3.37\%\) increase in expected omARI loss compared to the best expected omARI loss.
-For VI loss, the proposed approach results in an increase of about \(8.86\%\) in expected VI loss compared to the best expected VI loss. \partitle{Density estimation performance.} Table~\ref{tab:density_estimation_oldf} reports the expected losses using total variation and \(SW_2\) loss for the density estimation.
+In particular, summarizing the random mixing measures with SW, Mix-SW, and SMix-W results in only about a \(3.38\%\) increase in expected Binder loss compared to the best expected Binder loss, and only about a \(3.37\%\) increase in expected omARI loss compared to the best expected omARI loss.
+For VI loss, the proposed approach results in an increase of about \(8.86\%\) in expected VI loss compared to the best expected VI loss.
+Table~\ref{tab:density_estimation_oldf} reports the expected losses using total variation and \(SW_2\) distance for the density estimation.
 For the partition-focused approaches (using Binder, VI, or omARI loss), the losses are averaged over 10 Monte Carlo samples of \(F\), as under the previously described simulation study.
-Again, we summarizing the mixing measure first naturally leads to better density estimates than summarizing partitions first.
-In particular, the best partition-focused method reports a \(13.5\%\) higher expected total variation loss and \(19.23\%\) higher expected \(SW\) loss compared to Mix-SW and SMix-SW.
-Furthermore, we find that SMix-SW and Mix-SW compare favorably to SW, highlighting the benefits of structured projection.
+Summarizing the mixing measure naturally leads to better density estimates than summarizing partitions first.
+In particular, the best partition-focused method reports a \(13.5\%\) higher expected total variation loss and \(19.23\%\) higher expected \(SW\) loss compared to Mix-SW and SMix-W. Furthermore, we find that SMix-W and Mix-SW compare favorably to SW.